 The physical safeguards requirement is about securing the facilities where patient data is located and the resources used to access the data.
 Controlling access to these areas is one of the major take-away messages of this section.

-You need to have measures in place to control access to where patient data is processed, protect devices against unauthorized access (using methods such as two-factor authentication), and control/record the movements of devices in or out of the facility.
+You need to have measures in place to control access to where patient data is processed, protect devices against unauthorized access (using methods such as two-factor authentication), and to control/record the movements of devices in or out of the facility.

 ‘Technical safeguards’ is a term used to refer to the technical policies and procedures that protect patient data.
 Authentication, audit controls, audit reports, record keeping, access controls, and automatic logoffs are all measures that enterprises can implement to fulfill these criteria.
 There must also be measures in place to make sure that data is safe, whether it’s being stored in a device or being moved between locations.